VisualOverload: Probing Visual Understanding of VLMs in Really Dense Scenes: The Benchmark

-\paragraph{Quality control.} After annotation, we evaluated 37 \vlms~on our dataset and manually verified the correctness of ground truths if the question was only solved by a small number of models.
-Furthermore, we evaluated the performance of 3 of the strongest models from our leaderboard (InternVL3-38B, Qwen2.5-VL 32B, LLaVA-OV 72B) on our dataset while ablating the image to probe for hidden biases due to linguistic cues in the question or answer options of multiple-choice questions.
+\paragraphx{Quality control.} After annotation, we evaluated 37 \vlms~on our dataset and manually verified the correctness of ground truths if the question was only solved by a small number of models.
+Furthermore, we evaluated the performance of 3 of the strongest models from our leaderboard (InternVL3-38B, Qwen2.5-VL 32B, LLaVA-OV 72B) on our dataset while ablating the image (\ie, a blind question answering) to probe for hidden biases due to linguistic cues in the question or answer options of multiple-choice questions.
 We detected a number of questions where all 3 models were able to answer the question without seeing the image.
-We then prompted Gemini 2.5 Pro to detect language biases in each question (see \cref{appendix:language_bias} for the prompt) and removed instances with severe biases, such as cases where the correct answer was an oddity or was implied by the context of the question.
+We then prompted Gemini 2.5 Pro to detect potential language biases in each question (see~\cref{appendix:language_bias} for the prompt) and removed instances with severe biases, such as cases where the correct answer was an oddity or was implied by the context of the question.
 Please note that this is not necessary for freeform answers (counting, OCR) or binary questions, which are self-balanced by their logical opposites.
-The final ``blind'' performance on the remaining questions is shown in \cref{tab:language_bias}.
-Overall, our quality control resulted in a reduction of blind performance to near chance baselines for most tasks.
-However, we still observe elevated performance for the attribute recognition and counting tasks.
+The final ``blind'' performance on the remaining questions is shown in Appendix \cref{tab:language_bias}.
+Overall, our quality control resulted in a reduction of blind performance to near-chance baselines for most tasks.
+However, we still observe above-random performance for the attribute recognition and counting tasks.
 These gains stem primarily from statistical irregularities in the distribution of ground-truth answers (\eg, small object counts being more frequent).
 Such distributional priors are unavoidable in real-world datasets and do not confer a generalizable shortcut that undermines evaluation.
 In practice, models must still extract and process visual content to achieve strong performance on all of our tasks.

-\paragraph{Difficulty splits.} We divide our questions into three difficulty levels—easy, medium, and hard—based on model performance in \cref{sec:experiments}.
-The thresholds are defined by the percentage of correct responses: $[0,20]$ for hard, $(20,90)$ for medium, and $[90,100]$ for easy.
+\paragraphx{Difficulty splits.} We divide our questions into three difficulty levels--easy, medium, and hard--based on the ratio of correct responses by all models described in \cref{sec:experiments}.
+The thresholds are defined by the percentage of correct responses per question: $[0,20]$ for hard, $(20,90)$ for medium, and $[90,100]$ for easy.